svoncannon23/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+*map goes through an entire array, modifies the elements, adn returns an array of the modified elements based on the rules that are set
+*reduce takes and entire array and simplifies it to a single value *filter selects certain elements from the array and returns them based on the rules that are set.
+This does not modify the array in any way

 2. Explain the difference between a callback and a higher order function.
+*callback is a function passed as a parameter into another function *higher order function is a function that calls the callback function
 3. Explain what a closure is.
+*closure determines what type of content is visible within or outside of a scope
 4. Describe the four principles of the 'this' keyword.
+* window/global object binding - the value of this will be the window/console Object
+* implicit binding - when the preceding dot calls a function, the object before the dot is this. ex. obj.sayHello()
+* the new keyword - when using a constructor function, this refers to the specific instance that the object was created
+* explicit binding - when using call() or apply(), this is explicitly applied

 5. Why do we need super() in an extended class?
+*super() inherits all of the attributes in the parent class

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.